Prathvi-Raj-Chauhan/univox/README.md

 # 📱 Univox

-Univox is a mobile app for college communities – think of it as a private Reddit for your campus.
+Univox is a mobile app for college communities – think of it as a private Forum for your campus.
 Students can create posts, interact through comments, and stay connected.

 This repository contains the **Flutter frontend** of Univox.